sridaranathiyappan/forumsri/SalesReturndocument.md

 |-----------|----------|-----|-------|--------|-----------------|----------|------|----------|------------|
 | Atta 2 KG | 2        | KG  | 98.74 | 197.48 | 5               | 2        | 9.52 | 100      | 200        |

-## Scheme
-  - Sales Return  are applied with respective scheme as defined or applicable.
-  - Applicable scheme are based on various criteria's like Product, Product category, Customer, Customer Type, Channel Type, Distributor, Distributor Cluster, Geo hierarchy, Mode of payment, ..etc.
-Refer [Scheme master](Scheme) for types of scheme.
-  - Different types of Scheme applies, some of the most used Scheme Type as below,
-    - Item by Quantity
-    - Item by Value
-    - Item By Qty - Lines cut
-    - `SMJ Pending - Add Return  level scheme types`
-  - Gross Amount : (Quantity * Sale Price)
-  - Gross Amount with tax : (Quantity * Rate + Tax)
-  - After Manual Discount : ((Quantity * Rate - line level Addl.
-Discount)
-  - After Manual Discount with tax : ((Quantity * Rate - line level Addl.
-Discount+ Tax)
-  - **On-Take Scheme** are applied while preparing the Sales Return  .
-  - **Off-Take Scheme** benefits are applied as per the pending benefit list as applicable for the selected customer.
-  - Sales Return  scheme benefits are [computed](Scheme engine) and applied.

 ## Tax
   - Tax Components can be